 It was looking SO much better!
 As if it were a cousin of that vintage chandelier that I showed you earlier!

-Finally, I sealed the entire tray with clear furniture wax.
-I always use Annie Sloan Soft Wax, but there are lot of other options out there.
+Finally, I sealed the entire tray with painted furniture wax.
+I always use Annie Sloan clear wax, but there are lot of other options out there.

 Either way, I swirled on some wax and buffed it off until the tray was smooth as butter.

-And just like that, I had transformed my large serving tray into white toleware with some tole painting!
+And just like that, I had transformed that rectangular wooden tray into some Spring decor.
+Doesn’t it resemble that tole chandelier?

 If you have any pieces in your thrift store stash that have embossed or raised details, it may be perfect for tole painting.
 And I hope the process is as relaxing and calming for you as it was for me.